 - 1 cup raw cashews soaked in water for at least 4 hours or boiled in water for 10 minutes

-- 1 cup plus 1 tbsp coconut milk
+- 1 cup plus 1 tablespoon coconut milk

 For the Buttermilk

-- Whisk the 2 cups plant milk and 1 tsp lemon juice or apple cider vinegar and let sit while you prepare the cake batter.
+- Whisk the 2 cups plant milk and 1 teaspoon lemon juice or apple cider vinegar and let sit while you prepare the cake batter.

 For the Cream Cheese Frosting

-- Whip the 8 tbsp of butter until creamy, then add the 8 ounces of cream cheese and whip until light and creamy.
+- Whip the 8 tablespoon of butter until creamy, then add the 8 ounces of cream cheese and whip until light and creamy.